 Ealing Wildlife Group is an inclusive community of locals interested in nature and wildlife in the Borough of Ealing and beyond.
-We share knowledge, sightings, and photos, seek advice, lobby local authorities and developers, organise educational events, arrange outings and celebrate the wonderful wildlife we share our surroundings with.
+We have several conservation projects going throughout the Borough, and we run our own urban nature reserve in Greenford.
+We share knowledge, sightings, and photos, seek advice, organise educational events, arrange outings and celebrate the wonderful wildlife we share our surroundings with.

 Relying on citizen science we are a dedicated group of volunteers, local experts and amateur naturalists.
 We collect and submit data on biodiversity in Ealing.